qaimeh/ndc-fda-drug/README.md

 # ndc-fda-drug
-# ndc-fda-drug
 This application is built in Jupyter Notebook, the file `novo_nordisk_qaiser.ipynb` generates different CSV files as output for the following requirements:

-    1. How many unique persons have been prescribed a medication containing the active ingredient “insulin”?
+    1) How many unique persons have been prescribed a medication containing the active ingredient “insulin”?

-    1. How many of the NDC packages can't be found in FDA database?
+    2) How many of the NDC packages can't be found in FDA database?

-    1. From the NDC packages found in the FDA database, which ten active ingredients are prescribed to most persons and how many persons have been prescribed each of them?
+    3) From the NDC packages found in the FDA database, which ten active ingredients are prescribed to most persons and how many persons have been prescribed each of them?

-    1. Which ten drugs that are not found in FDA's database are prescribed to highest number of persons, and how many persons have been prescribed each of them?
+    4) Which ten drugs that are not found in FDA's database are prescribed to highest number of persons, and how many persons have been prescribed each of them?

 # Data